Iván Castro: New assignment

 Before being appointed executive officer of the 7th Special Forces Group's headquarters company, he spent a weekend familiarizing himself with the group area where he was going to work by walking around and measuring the steps from his car to his office.
 He is quoted in the media as saying:

 Upon his appointment, Castro became the only blind officer serving in the Special Forces and one of three blind officers who serve in the active-duty Army, though his managerial tasks are not directly involved with combat.
 In February 2008, Castro was promoted to the rank of captain, and served as the executive officer of the 7th Special Forces Group at Fort Bragg.

-On December 15, 2009, Castro graduated from the Maneuver Captains Career Course at Fort Benning, Georgia.
-He is currently working as the Assistant Operations Officer/ Total Army Involvement Recruiting Coordinator at Fort Bragg, N.C.
+On December 15, 2009, Castro graduated from the Maneuver Captains Career Course at Fort Benning, Georgia as the program's first blind graduate.
+He then began working as the Assistant Operations Officer/Total Army Involvement Recruiting Coordinator at Fort Bragg, N.C.
+He retired from the military in 2017 after 28 years of service.